jenpaff/golang-microservices/blog-posts/coding/configuration.md

 ### How the config service is implemented

-The way we implemented our config service we require 3 bits of information:
+Our config service requires 3 pieces of information:
 1. *configPath* - path to our configuration file, passed in as argument to our binary
 2. *secretsDirectoryPath* - path to our secrets directory, passed in as argument to our binary
 3. *secretsEnv* - environment variable